Home » Frequently Asked Questions About Brain and Spinal Injuries

 Going into shock can cause an acquired brain injury by reducing the amount of oxygen-rich blood that reaches the brain.
 Without blood and oxygen, the brain quickly begins deteriorating.
 Neural...

-More: Can Shock Cause Acquired Brain Injury? »
+More: Can Physical or Emotional Shock Cause Acquired Brain Injury? »

 Acquired brain injury (ABI) is any type of brain injury not caused by a genetic condition or another congenital abnormality.
 An ABI can occur because of an accident or illness....